-Claiming expenses when working from home can be a headache.
+Claiming expenses when running a small business from home can be a headache so we're going to help you get to grips with what you can claim for and have handy tips for people working from home.
 When you are self-employed, your business will have various running costs that you can deduct to work out your taxable profit.

 There are lots of expenses in a business that you can claim for.
 If you use something for both business and private use you need to pro-rata the cost to the business for example, a phone bill may be £100, if £60 was private calls you can then only claim £40 against the business.
 As with all expenses this will need to be evidenced.